 * Confirmed: the Moon has water.
 Let’s go back and get it.

 * Crooked Timber coins the term: zero-dimensional chess.

 After two years of operating at loggerheads with Republicans, Mr. Obama and his aides are planning a post-election agenda for a very different political climate.
 They see potential for bipartisan cooperation on reducing the deficit, passing stalled free-trade pacts and revamping the education bill known as No Child Left Behind — work that Arne Duncan, Mr. Obama’s education secretary, says could go a long way toward repairing “the current state of anger and animosity.”

 Translation: Mr Obama and his aides plan a series of pre-emptive capitulations, after which the Republicans will demand the repeal of the healthcare act (or maybe abolition of Social Security).
 When/if that is refused, the Repugs will shut down the government, and this time they will hold their nerve until Obama folds.

 * And Paul the Psychic Octopus has died.
 Good night, sweet prince.
 May flights of angels sing thee to thy rest.

 Posted in Look at what I found on the Internet

-Tagged with academia, Barack Obama, bipartisanship is bunk, bullying, Chris Christie, climate change, climate trials, crimes against humanity, crimes against the future, Duke, Durham, ecology, eliminationism, graduate student life, How the University Works, humanities, infrastructure, NASA, NCCU, New Jersey, New York, No Child Left Behind, outer space, over-educated literary theory PhDs, places to invade next, politics, psychic octopuses, public transportation, Rand Paul, Republicans, Spock, Tea Party, Texas, the law, the Moon, violence, World Cup, zero-dimensional chess
+Tagged with academia, Barack Obama, bipartisanship is bunk, bullying, Chris Christie, climate change, climate trials, crimes against humanity, crimes against the future, Duke, Durham, ecology, eliminationism, graduate student life, How the University Works, infrastructure, NASA, NCCU, New Jersey, New York, No Child Left Behind, outer space, over-educated literary theory PhDs, places to invade next, politics, psychic octopuses, public transportation, Rand Paul, Republicans, Spock, Tea Party, Texas, the humanities, the law, the Moon, violence, World Cup, zero-dimensional chess

 Subscribe to comments with RSS.